-Health Types and Health Inequality, with Margherita Borella, Mariacristina De Nardi, Benjamin Kruger, and Elena Manresa.
+Health Inequality and Health Types, with Margherita Borella,

 The Econometric Journal, 2025.